vdhamer/Git-Crypt-Demo/README.md

 > 1. the app needs to contain a `Secret` stored in a file within the app bundle.

 This demo app contains a pair of text files named `Unsecret.txt` and `Secret.txt`.
-`Unsecret` contains "Hello, World!" and is not encrypted.
+`Unsecret.txt` contains "Contents of file Unsecret.txt" and is not encrypted.
-`Secret.txt` would contain something worth protecting (here it contains the string "Hello, secret World!").
+`Secret.txt` would contain something worth protecting (here it contains the string "Contents of file Secret.txt").
-The app displays "Hello, secret World!" if it can, but otherwise degrades to displaying "Hello, World!". :disappointed:
+The app displays "Contents of file Secret.txt" if it can, but otherwise degrades to displaying "Contents of file Unsecret.txt". :disappointed:

 > 2. the app's code repository on GitHub includes an **encrypted** copy of `Secret.txt`.